apostrophecms/uploadfs/README.md

 You need:

-* A "normal" filesystem in which files stay put forever (i.e. typical VPS or dedicated server hosting), OR Amazon S3, OR a willingness to write a backend for something else (look at `s3.js` and `local.js` for examples)
+* A "normal" filesystem in which files stay put forever, *OR* Amazon S3, OR a willingness to write a backend for something else (look at `s3.js` and `local.js` for examples).

-* [Imagemagick](http://www.imagemagick.org/script/index.php), if you want to use `copyImageIn` to automatically scale images
+* [Imagemagick](http://www.imagemagick.org/script/index.php), if you want to use `copyImageIn` to automatically scale images; OR, on Macs, the [imagecrunch](http://github.com/punkave/imagecrunch) utility; OR a willingness to write a backend for something else (look at `imagemagick.js` and `imagecrunch.js` for examples).

 * A local filesystem in which files stay put at least during the current request, to hold temporary files for Imagemagick's conversions.
-Heroku and most other cloud environments can keep a file alive at least that long, and of course so does any normal, boring VPS or dedicated server
+Heroku and most other cloud environments can keep a file alive at least that long, and of course so does any normal, boring VPS or dedicated server.

 Note that Heroku includes Imagemagick.
 You can also install it with `apt-get install imagemagick` on Ubuntu servers.
+The official Imagemagick binaries for the Mac are a bit busted as of this writing, but macports or homebrew can install it.
+Or, you can use [imagecrunch](http://github.com/punkave/imagecrunch), a fast, tiny utility that uses native MacOS APIs.

 ## API Overview